johannesnoordanus/svg2gcode/README.md

 ```
 > svg2gcode --color_coded "black = ignore red = cut green = ignore blue = engrave orange = engrave yellow = cut" paws.svg paws.gc
 ```
 Note that engraving is the default action, so if option *color_coded* isn't set or *color_coded* has no engrave color set, all paths having no other action set will be engraved (but see below).

-This makes it possible to make a drawing where all path elements are drawn in there respective colors to make an engraving of the entire vector drawing.
+This makes it possible to make a drawing where all path elements are drawn in their respective colors to make an engraving of the entire vector drawing.
-When you set the engrave action for a set of colors, only those colors will be engraved (having there respective colors), all other paths having no action set are ignored.
+When you set the engrave action for a set of colors, only those colors will be engraved (having their respective colors), all other paths having no action set are ignored.
 Also, when a path has no stroke attribute (or it is set to none) the element cannot be engraved (because it has no color) so it is interpreted as a cut action.

 Option ```--pathcut``` can be used to override all stroke attributes and force cutting of all *paths* of the *SVG*.